 But Apollo was also the god of prophecy, and he wished for another temple from which he could commune directly with his mortal charges about the tapestry of past, present, and future that was constantly being woven by the three Fates.
 For a long time, he roamed the world, looking for just the right location.
 He almost settled upon a sacred spring in Arcadia in the Peloponnese, the dwelling place of a nymph named Telphusa.
 “Telphusa,” he said, “here I am minded to make a glorious temple, an oracle for men, both those who live in the Peloponnese and those of the mainland and all the wave-washed isles.
 And I will deliver to them all counsel that cannot fail.”

-Following this wise advice, Apollo flew north, over the Gulf of Corinth to Mount Parnassus, and so to the place at the center of the world known as Delphi, home of the omphalos stone and the sacred spring of Gaia.
+Following this wise advice, Apollo flew north, over the Gulf of Corinth to Mount Parnassus, and so to the place known as Delphi, home of the omphalos stone and the sacred spring of Gaia.
 Indeed, Gaia had already set up an oracle of her own for men at Delphi, a young mortal woman who slipped into a trance when she inhaled sacred vapors that rose up from a crack in the mountainside.
 Once in her trance, she prophesied things that were normally known only to the gods.

 Yet all was not well on Mount Parnassus.
-The dragon Python, Apollo’s mother’s old nemesis, had long resided in a cave called Corycian above the oracle, whence she harassed the supplicants who came to visit.
+The dragon Python, Apollo’s mother’s old nemesis, had long resided in a cave above the oracle called Corycian, whence she harassed the suppliants who came to visit.
 Her presence was so often talked-of that Delphi had also become known as Pythos by this time.

-Undaunted, Apollo ventured up the mountainside, sneaked up behind the dragon, and shot her with one of his deadly arrows.
-All the mountain shook as she writhed and gasped in her death throes, but Apollo was unmoved: “Now rot here upon the soil that feeds man!
-You shall live no more to be a fell bane to man!”
+Undaunted, Apollo ventured up to the cave, sneaked in behind the dragon, and shot her with one of his deadly arrows.
+All the mountain shook as she writhed and gasped in her death throes, but Apollo was unmoved: “Now rot here upon the soil that feeds men!
+You shall live no more to be a fell bane to men!”

 Then Apollo seized the oracle of Gaia and converted her to his service.
 “In this place,” he said, echoing the words he had so recently spoken to Telphusa, “I am minded to build a glorious temple to house the oracle for all men.”
-But this time he encountered no objections and thus truly did so, placing the omphalos stone of Zeus inside his new temple.
+But this time he encountered no objections.
+He placed his temple’s inner sanctum, where only his oracle would be allowed to enter to commune with him, directly over the vaporous crack, and placed the omphalos stone of Zeus inside the same chamber.

 Hera was made furious by Apollo’s killing of her special servant, and Gaia was livid at his stealing her oracle and building his own temple at her sacred place.
 Wishing only for peace in the family, Zeus brokered a compromise: Apollo could have his oracle at Delphi, but he must give penance for his actions at a ceremony of purification, and must also institute and oversee a series of competitions to be held by men every four years there.
-Called the Pythian Games, they would celebrate music, dance, poetry, and sport, even as they also honored the gods, the bountiful earth, and, yes, the memory of Python.
-If he would but do those things, the other gods, recognizing Apollo’s special relationship with mortals, would otherwise allow him free rein at Delphi.
+Called the Pythian Games, they would be occasions for music, dance, poetry, and sport in honor of Gaia and the memory of Python.
+If he would but do those things, the other gods, recognizing Apollo’s special relationship with mortals, would allow him free rein at Delphi.
 Apollo agreed.

-The crew answered him: “You are nothing like mortal men in shape or stature, but are of the deathless gods.
+The crew answered him: “You are nothing like mortal men in stature, but are of the deathless gods.
 What country is this, and what land, and what men live herein?”

 “Lord,” said the crew, “since you have brought us here far from our dear ones and our fatherland, tell us now how we shall live.
 This land is not to be desired either for fields or for pastures.
 We cannot hope to live thereon and also minister to men.”

-And so he led them up the trail to Delphi to begin their new lives.
-The place where he had beached their ship became known as Cirrha, the port serving Delphi.
-Here pilgrims soon began arriving from all over the world to consult Apollo’s oracle, even as others made the long journey overland.
+And so he led them up the trail to Delphi to begin their new lives as the custodians of his temple and its female oracle.
+The place where he had beached their ship became known as Cirrha, and was turned into the port that served Delphi.

 (This series's cover art is by Dorte Lassen, who hereby releases it under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)